Understanding the fretboard

 4: Barre chords

-Now we take the four lowest tones of a major barre chord and watch how the same type of chord looks when the root is positioned on A string or D string.
+Now we take the four lowest tones of a major barre chord and watch how the same type of chord looks when the chord is played with the low root on A string or D string (instead of E string).

 And now ...